 If you are a or have a youth coming from outside Christchurch, we are able to organize pick up and drop off from the airport for you and/or your group to the venue if you are struggling to find someone to pick you up from the airport.

-The cost for Antioch covers food, accommodation and an annual Antioch shirt.
+The cost for Antioch covers food, accommodation, and materials used for camp.
 Every year, we attempt to lower the price of our camps so they can be as affordable for our young people.
 However, we understand that there are some families that may not be able to cover the cost of the camp due to challenges.

 Some options we have with regards to help with funding are: